Call 911 if:

 - You can't clean the wound or the wound is very dirty.
 (You may need antibiotics)

-- The injury is a puncture wound and you haven’t had a tetanus shot in the last 10 years.
+- The injury is a puncture or open wound and you haven’t had a tetanus shot in the last 10 years.

 - The injury is from a human or animal bite.